gitextensions/GitExtensionsDoc/source/dashboard.rst

 Dashboard
 =========

-The dashboard contains the most common tasks, recently opened repositories and categories (favourites).
+The Dashboard contains the most common tasks, recently opened repositories and categories (favourites).
 Categories can be added, grouped in the repository context menu.

 .. image:: /images/dashboard/start_page.png